 Stansted Express trains - 0845 600 7245.

 The Airbus coach service to Victoria - 0871 781 8181. www.nationalexpress.com - takes at least 80 mins.
 Coaches run roughly every 30 mins.
-It costs £10 for a single or £17 for a return.
-Taxi to London is about £100 (see Stansted's website for details).
+It costs more than £20 for a single or more than £30 for a return.
+Taxi to London is more than £100 (see Stansted's website for details).